Agentverse

 class HF(Model):

-response : str # This class has a single attribute 'response' that holds the string response from the subtask.
+response : str # This class has a single attribute 'response' that holds the string response from the secondary subtask.

 # Create a protocol for the Hugging Face (HF) agent, specifying its communication protocol.